-Matthew A. Kolmann (Matt)
+Dr. Matthew (Matt) Kolmann

+I completed my PhD in the Ecology & Evolutionary Biology program at the University of Toronto, working with Dr. Nate Lovejoy, an expert on Neotropical fishes and comparative phylogenetics.
 My PhD work used stingrays as a model system to understand questions regarding the mechanisms driving and sustaining biodiversity.
 I use molecular systematics and comparative anatomy to examine the reasons for evolutionary disparity, novelty, and convergence.
 I examined how prey materials shape the evolution and appearance of their predators, focusing on molluscivory in rays you're probably familiar with: eagle rays, bat rays, and cownose rays - as well as a family you're probably not as familiar with, the potamotrygonid freshwater rays of South America.
 These rays are the only known insect-feeding stingrays in the world and they actually chew like mammals to eat those aquatic insects!
 I examined how the evolution of these sorts of dietary specializations has shaped the evolution of freshwater rays - whether the appearance, tempo, and pattern of feeding adaptation in these animals has altered the evolutionary trajectory of the family as a whole (it does).

+I did my MSc at the Florida State Coastal & Marine Laboratory with Dr. R. Dean Grubbs and Dr. Greg Erickson, of FSU's Biological Sciences Department.
 My Master's thesis work at Florida State University investigated the anatomy and biomechanical function of the feeding in stingrays, particularly the cownose ray, Rhinoptera bonasus.
 I investigated developmental changes in cownose ray feeding performance (bite force generation) in order to understand how these ray's ability to feed on commercially-important bivalves (oysters & scallops) changes as they grow from juveniles to adults.